qriosdev/vivaspoprice/content/faqs/08-time-deducted.md

 ---
-question: 'When is time deducted from my membership?'
+question: 'WHEN IS TIME DEDUCTED FROM MY MEMBERSHIP?'
 ---

-Time is deducted from your Premium Membership once you begin listening to greetings of other callers using our dedicated phone chat line.
+Time is deducted from your Membership once you begin listening to greetings of other callers using the Connector.
 Time deduction is by a per-minute basis and the system will inform you when time is being deducted.